LeasePlain.com

 Ontario Tenant Rights: Lease Help Under the Residential Tenancies Act

 Ontario's Residential Tenancies Act (RTA) provides some of the strongest tenant protections in North America.
-From rent increase caps to no-cost LTB hearings, Ontario renters have significant rights — but only if they know them.
+From rent increase caps to accessible LTB hearings (filing fees are $186 online or $201 by paper; fee waivers available for low-income applicants), Ontario renters have significant rights — but only if they know them.

 The Residential Tenancies Act & the LTB